 Ask any baby sleep expert for their top tricks and they'll likely wax lyrical about the importance of a pre-bed routine.
 And for good reason.
 A nightly sleep ritual has been shown to work magic at any age, signalling to the mind and body that it's time to hit the hay.

 Our favourite wind down wonder routine?
 Start with a warming bath filled with magnesium salts – frequently dubbed the 'miracle mineral', this has been shown to help with muscle relaxation and combatting stress.
-Dry off with a warm fluffy towel then glide on our hand-blended By Sarah London Organic Body Oil to comfort even the fussiest of skins.
+Dry off with a warm fluffy towel then glide on our hand-blended By Sarah London Body Oil to comfort even the fussiest of skins.
 Use the palms of your hands to press it into your shoulders and feet – zones we often hold stress in.

-Next, treat yourself to a gentle facial massage while applying our Organic Facial Oil.
+Next, treat yourself to a gentle facial massage while applying our Hero Facial Oil.
 This simple technique can take mere minutes but delivers a whole bevy of benefits from easing jawline tension to releasing oxytocin (known as the 'happy hormone' and critical to our overall wellbeing).
 Simply take a few drops and work over your face and neck in sweeping upwards motions.
 Follow along in our Facial Massage episode of Skin School.

 Once you've climbed into bed, take the time to quiet busy thoughts by journaling.
 I like to write down anything I'm worried about or tasks I'd like to tick off the next day then hide it away in a drawer.